spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/applications/create.md

 ---
-layout: single
 title: "Create an application"
-sidebar:
-  nav: guides
+linkTitle: "Create an application"
+weight: 2
+description:
 ---

 You can't create a deployment pipeline unless you have an application to put it